-You can overclock your monitor by a few Hz, depending on the quality of the panel, which will allow you to enjoy a higher framerate i.e. a smoother gameplay.
+You can overclock your monitor by a few Hz, depending on the quality of the panel, which will allow you to enjoy a higher framerate.

 Overclocking For AMD Users

-If you have an AMD graphics card, open up your Raden settings, and under the ‘Display’ section click on ‘Create’ next to ‘Custom Resolutions’.
-In the ‘Refresh Rate (Hz)’ field, type in the desired refresh rate.
+If you have an AMD graphics card, open up your Radeon settings, and under the ‘Display’ section, click on ‘Create’ next to ‘Custom Resolutions’.
+In the ‘Refresh Rate (Hz)’ field, type in the preferred refresh rate.

-We recommend overclocking by 5Hz until you either notice side effects or the screen goes blank for several seconds and reverts to original settings.
-After that, you can decrease from that point by 1Hz to find the optimal refresh rate.
+We recommend overclocking by 5Hz until you either notice side effects or the screen goes blank for several seconds and reverts to its original settings.
+After that, you can decrease from that point by 1Hz until you find the optimal refresh rate.

 Overclocking For NVIDIA Users

-That will show a list of all the currently available screen modes.
-From here, you click on “Create Custom Resolutions” and increase the Hz until you get synchronization errors.
+This will show a list of all the currently available screen modes.
+From here, you click on ‘Create Custom Resolutions’ and increase the Hz until you get synchronization errors.

 Testing & Other Tools